OpenVolunteeringPlatform/django-ovp-search/README.rst

 ---------------
 Prerequisites
 """"""""""""""
 This module relies on django-haystack to do full-text search.
-It was implemented and tested on top of ElasticSearch.
+It was implemented and tested on top of ElasticSearch but should work with any backend.

 Installing
 """"""""""""""